 Westminster Hills Open Space

-The 1,000-acre Westminster Hills Open Space is the largest open space in the city.
+The 1,027-acre Westminster Hills Open Space is the largest open space in the city.
 Westminster Hills when combined with abutting Standley Lake Regional Park form an over 3,200 acre natural area.
-Over 15,000 acres of public land including Rocky Flats Wildlife Refuge provide a continuous natural and wildlife corridor extending from Simms Street into the foothills 4 miles to the west.
+Over 15,000 acres of public land including Rocky Flats National Wildlife Refuge provide a continuous natural and wildlife corridor extending from Simms Street into the foothills four miles to the west.
 This area is truly Westminster’s “outback!”

-A trail forms a loop through the eastern half of the open space and a longer trail dead ends at 11 acre Mower Reservoir.
+A trail forms a loop through the eastern half of the open space and a longer trail dead ends at 11-acre Mower Reservoir.
 In the future, this trail will be extended into the Rocky Flats National Wildlife Refuge west of Indiana Street.
+Get more information about the Westminster Hills trail.
 The Westminster Hills dog park occupies much of the eastern part of the open space which allows dogs to be off-lease if under voice command.

 To access Westminster Hills Park in the large parking lot on the west side of Simms Street at about 105th Drive.